-Within the resort you have the four star Breaffy House Hotel, and also the three star Breaffy Woods, as well as the exhibition centre, large leisure centre and self catering houses, so this is a large property with something for every budget and taste.
+It is located within the Breaffy Resort, where you will also find the three star Breaffy Woods, as well as the exhibition centre, a large leisure centre and self catering houses, so this is a large property with something for every budget and taste.

 Breaffy House Hotel itself is our focus here and the main house dates back to the 19th century.
 It is very striking, with beautiful brickwork and occupies a raised position giving beautiful views across the surrounding countryside.
 Outside the magnificent 90 acre grounds provide lots of opportunities for walking and exploring, and the spa is a lovely retreat to relax and reenergize.